fmunsal/CTF-CHALLENGE-WALKTHROUGH/OverTheWire/Bandit.md

 ssh bandit1@bandit.labs.overthewire.org -p 2220
 ```
 ## Level 1 ====> Level 2
+The password for the next level is stored in a file called - located in the home directory
 ```console
 bandit1@bandit:~$ ls -a
 - . .. .bash_logout .bashrc .profile